Curriculum for the Environment and Ecology

 All students are encouraged (but not required) to complete an independent or team research project.
 Such projects introduce students to the tools needed for graduate study.
 They also provide an important opportunity for working directly with the world-class environmental faculty and graduate students at UNCChapel Hill, as well as in the many environmental organizations in the Research Triangle.
 The Triangle area contains one of the largest collections of environmental organizations and expertise in the world, providing unique opportunities for students to conduct research on an immense range of topics from fundamental scientific research to policy applications.

-Curriculum faculty and staff occupy offices and laboratories in Venable Hall (third floor), Whitehead Hall (third floor), and the facilities at field sites in Manteo, Morehead City, and Highlands, NC.
+Curriculum faculty and staff occupy offices and laboratories in Venable/Murray Halls (third floor) and the facilities in Manteo, Morehead City, and Highlands, NC.

 Graduate School and Career Opportunities